component/dom/Readme.md

   the functionality provided.
 Otherwise it is preferred that you use the smaller more specific components.

-  This lib will not include _any_ XHR support, that is out of scope, this library is for DOM manipulation, traversal, and events only.
+  This lib will not include _any_ XHR support, js animations, promises, or anything else out of scope.
+This library is for DOM manipulation, traversal, and events only.

 ## License